Harris O'Connor

-Harris David O'Connor is a Scottish professional footballer who plays as a defender for League One club Charlton Athletic.
+Harris David O'Connor is a Scottish professional footballer who plays as a defender for Missouri State Bears.

 Career

 Early career

 Having come through the ranks at both Charlton Athletic and Kilmarnock, O'Connor joined Rangers in the Scottish Premier League.
 On 10 March 2021, O'Connor joined Scottish League Two Brechin City on loan until the end of the season.

 Charlton Athletic

 O'Connor was released by Rangers and rejoined Charlton Athletic on 1 November 2021.

 On 1 June 2022, O'Connor signed an extension to his contract at Charlton ahead of the 2022–23 season.

 He made his debut for Charlton in a 3–0 EFL Trophy victory at home against Gillingham on 31 August 2022 where he started the game and played the first 67 minutes.

+On 13 May 2023, it was announced that O'Connor would leave the club when his contract expired in June.

 Hemel Hempstead Town (loan)

 On 1 September 2022, O'Connor joined Hemel Hempstead Town on loan on 1 January 2023.